 - That a function must be called, not only defined, to do something.

-- That it is very important to write docstrings and comment your code well.
+- That it is very important to write docstrings and comment the code well.

 - The difference between function parameters and arguments.